yetyetanotherusername/ml_heat/README.md

 ```
 docker run -it -v ${PWD}/ml_heat/__data_store__:/ml_heat/ml_heat/__data_store__ --privileged ml_heat_image
 ```
 Note that inside the container, you have to substitute `python3` for `python`.
+These instructions should also work with podman instead of docker.

 ## Run Tests